espocrm/documentation/development/campaign-unsubscribe-template.md

 Original content can be copied from the file `client/modules/crm/res/templates/campaign/unsubscribe.tpl`.

-The same logic is available for Subsrive Again templae.
+The same logic is available for Subsrive Again template.
 Use `subscribeTemplate` parameter to define a custom template.